MMLabCodes/polymersimulator/docs/simulating_phas.rst

 This guide will cover how to build polymers and run simulations of **polyhydroxyalkanoates (PHAs)** using pre-generated parameters.

-The associated notebook can be found in the main PolymerSimulator directory and is called **simulating_monodisperse_PHAs.ipynb**.
+The associated notebook can be found in the main PolymerSimulator directory and is called **Simulating_Monodisperse_PHAs_Walkthrough.ipynb**.

 .. note::
    PHA examples provided here are intended as a starting point and parameters are provided.
 You can adapt the workflow to other polymer systems using the more detailed instructions later on in the documentation.